Download full CV as PDF.

 Biology Prize, University of Wollongong, NSW, Australia, 2001

 Alumni Campus Chapter Honours Award (Biology), University of Wollongong, NSW, Australia, 2001

 Dean’s Merit List, University of Wollongong, NSW, Australia, 1999–2001

-Society for Personality & Social Psychology, European Health Psychology Society, Social Personality & Health Network, International Society for Physical Activity and Health, Association for Size Diversity and Health
+Society for Personality & Social Psychology, Society for the Psychological Study of Social Issues, European Health Psychology Society, Social Personality & Health Network, International Society for Physical Activity and Health, Association for Size Diversity and Health